Least bittern: Taxonomy

-North American birds were formerly divided into two subspecies, eastern (I. e. exilis) and western (I. e. hesperis), but this is no longer believed to be a valid distinction.
+North American birds were formerly divided into two subspecies, eastern (B. e. exilis) and western (B. e. hesperis), but this is no longer believed to be a valid distinction.

 The least bittern forms a superspecies with the little bittern and yellow bittern.

 Cory's least bittern

-A dark rufous morph, I. e. neoxenus, termed "Cory's bittern" or "Cory's least bittern" was originally described by Charles Cory as a separate species in 1885 from a specimen collected on or near the Caloosahatchee River, near Lake Okeechobee, in southwest Florida.
+A dark rufous morph, B. e. neoxenus, termed "Cory's bittern" or "Cory's least bittern" was originally described by Charles Cory as a separate species in 1885 from a specimen collected on or near the Caloosahatchee River, near Lake Okeechobee, in southwest Florida.
 Cory stated that the specimen was "without doubt perfectly distinct from any other known species".
 Further specimens followed over the next decades from Florida, Michigan, Illinois, Wisconsin, Ohio, and Ontario.

 Initially, Cory's least bittern was accepted as a valid species, with Elliott Coues and Richard Bowdler Sharpe both including it in published species lists.
 As early as 1892, however, doubts were raised about the validity of Cory's least bittern as a separate species.
 Nonetheless, in 1896 Frank Chapman wrote a detailed paper supporting its retention as a valid species.
 Outram Bangs later argued, in 1915, that this view was wrong and proposed that Cory's should become a junior synonym of least bittern.
 This view eventually prevailed, with the American Ornithologists' Union removing the species from their list of North American birds in 1923, although others held dissenting views until at least 1928.

 Cory's least bittern was once fairly common, but it is now exceptionally rare, with only five sightings since 1950.
 More than 50% of the historical records are from the Toronto region of Ontario.
 Initially known only from the North American subspecies exilis, it was first recorded in the South America subspecies erthyromelas in 1967.

 Description

 The least bittern is one of the smallest herons in the world, with perhaps only the dwarf bittern and the black-backed bittern averaging smaller in length.
 It can measure from 28 to 36 cm in length, and the wingspan ranges from 41 to 46 cm.
 Body mass is from 51 to 102 g, with most least bitterns weighing between 73 and 95 g, making this perhaps the lightest of all herons.
 A recent manual of avian body masses cites another species in this genus, the stripe-backed bittern, as having a mean body mass slightly lower than the least bittern, which is credited with a mean mass of 86.3 g.

 The bird's underparts and throat are white with light brown streaks.
 Its face and the sides of the neck are light brown; it has yellow eyes and a yellow bill.
-The adult male is glossy greenish-black on the back and crown; the adult female is glossy brown on these parts.
-They show light brown parts on the wings in flight.
+The adult male is glossy greenish-black on the back and crown; the adult female is glossy brown on these parts; both have white lines on their shoulders.
+They show light brown parts (covert feathers) on the wings in flight.

-These birds make cooing and clucking sounds, usually in early morning or near dusk.
+These birds make cooing and clucking sounds, usually in the early morning or near dusk.